 Here’s designer Gillian Gillies’ own kitchen featuring a slew of lovely design details, and if you’re like me, you’ll also love her gorgeous accent!

-Visit kitchen design inspiration here and also see these lovely kitchens for more beauty.
+Visit kitchen design inspiration here and also see these lovely kitchens for more ideas for storage, style, function, and beauty.

 Peace to you right where you are.